 Our research methodology categorizes a company’s R & D expenditures into macroeconomic groupings according to official guidelines.
 Based on this calculation, a company-specific R & D satellite account is modeled.
 An input-output analysis also measures the economic spillover effects of the demand impulse of R & D production.
 This gives a holistic picture of the macroeconomic interdependence of R & D activities within an economy.

-The results provide further arguments for dialogue with politics and stakeholders.
+The results provide further arguments for dialogue with stakeholders and policymakers.
 The indicators show the impact of research and development in terms of contribution to GDP, making it directly comparable to the United Nations Sustainable Development Goals and the EU2020’s strategic objective of investing 3% of GDP in research and development.
 It also quantifies the true value of research and development for the economy by keeping the analysis within the current framework of the system of national accounts.

 These innovative R & D metrics may not be available to competitors as they are indicators for reviewing a company’s strategic goals and for comparison with other industries.